PauliusMacernis/ideas/README.md

 * The biggest or the smallest advertising board (an actual real-size construction)
 * Shop for student-made goods (sells anything students are making at the time they are studying)
 * Organizing tours for school students following particular study programs
-* Internet trade center made on areal map (go to 3D building to shop, etc.)
+* Internet trade center made on a real map (go to 3D building to shop, etc.)
 * Cars as models (website).
 Ad agencies would use cars for campaigns.
 * United book.
 Different person for each page - united for a concrete idea.
 * Documentary about making money from nothing, followed by the success story of using the money to make money
-* Company with at least 150 member- business-owners.
+* Company with at least 150 member-business-owners.
 Hotel and entertainment business.
 * Travel agency offering travels in levels (start from the smallest country)
 * A book "Doing business right" written by kindergarden-aged children
 * A hairdressing saloon offering a hairstyle inspired by the song you bring with you
 * Country reviews by local people.
 One video per person of the country.
 * Underwater restaurant
-* Homeless-animal- friendly restaurant offering to take pets home.
+* Homeless-animal-friendly restaurant offering to take pets home.
 * IT company specializing in helping people with disabilities (blind, deaf, etc.)
 * Street game where you get a photo of someone and then search for that person
 * A game like "Alias", but with emotions.
 One has to show the given emotion of the card.